jeffersonscientific/Delft3D/src/utils_lgpl/ec_module/packages/ec_module/docs/include/EC_Module_DOT_Diagrams_README.md

 # EC-Module Documentation Diagrams

-This directory contains 4 DOT files for generating professional diagrams in Doxygen documentation of the EC-Module in Delft3D.
+This page contains 4 DOT files for generating professional diagrams in Doxygen documentation of the EC-Module in Delft3D.

 ## Files Overview